beginner herbalist

 With a handful of herbs, many of which can be found in your kitchen cabinets, and a few basic techniques, you can brew up healing teas for everyday ailments.

 There are lots of ways to enjoy the goodness of plants, but for accessibility and simplicity, it’s hard to beat a good cup of tea.
-I especially enjoy it when it the tea contains herbs I grew, foraged, or blended myself.
+I especially enjoy it when the tea contains herbs I grew, foraged, or blended myself.

 These tea bags are the perfect accompaniment to your homemade herbal tea blends and make a great gift.